Jathusan08/EventManagement/README.md

 (Personal Project)

-I have designed  and  implement  a  Java  console-based  application  for  event  management.
+I have designed  and  implement  a  Java  console-based  application  for  event  management and storing data using file handling.

 Outline of the applicatoin: